Continuing from part 1 –

 I didn’t mention this before, but earlier in the day I’d been a contestant in the American Idol thing they do inside the park.
 You should’ve been there!
 Let me tell you, I left all my energy out on that stage.
 I was dancing, running around, crawling around.

-I think on a normal night perhaps I would’ve been less tired – on a night where you are fighting for your life/love, it made me all that much more ready for a nap!
+I think on a normal night perhaps I would’ve been less tired – on a night where I’d been fighting for your life/love (on the American Idol Experience stage), it made me all that much more ready for a nap!

 After that, we ran over to It’s A Small World and were able to get on the very last boat of the night!
 (A bunch of rides closed at 4am.
 Small World was one of them.)